adinabo/Denta-Heroes/README.md

  all pages of the website, ensuring a seamless browsing experience for visitors.This section includes the name and the logo which I designed myself using Paint, Photoshop, a picture and text merged together.

+   **User stories**

+User 1 : As a new patient, I want to easily navigate the website to find information about the services offered, and patient testimonials, so I can make an informed decision about scheduling an appointment.

+User 2: As an existing patient, I want to easily schedule or reschedule appointments online, and securely communicate with my dentist or the office staff, saving time and effort.

+User 3: As a visitor interested in dental health tips and information, I want access to a blog or resources section where I can watch videos on topics such as oral hygiene, common dental procedures, so I can improve my dental knowledge and habits.

    **The hero image on the first page**